izikeros/blog/content/posts/2018-03-22-top-ranked-zsh-plugins.md

 ## 4. [blackbox](https://github.com/StackExchange/blackbox)

-This package allows to safely store secrets in a VCS repo (i.e. Git, Mercurial, Subversion or Perforce).
-These commands make it easy for you to Gnu Privacy Guard (GPG) encrypt specific files in a repo, so they are "encrypted at rest" in your repository.
-However, the scripts make it easy to decrypt them when you need to view or edit them, and decrypt them for use in production.
+This package allows to safely store secrets in a VCS repo (i.e. Git, Mercurial, Subversion, or Perforce).
+These commands make it easy for you to Gnu Privacy Guard (GPG) to encrypt specific files in a repo, so they are "encrypted at rest" in your repository.
+However, the scripts make it easy to decrypt them when you need to view or edit them and decrypt them for use in production.
 Originally written for Puppet, BlackBox now works with any Git or Mercurial repository.

 ## 5. [git-flow-completion](https://github.com/bobthecow/git-flow-completion)

-Bash, Zsh and Fish completion support for [git-flow](http://github.com/nvie/gitflow).
+Bash, Zsh, and Fish completion support for [git-flow](http://github.com/nvie/gitflow).

 This package provides support for completing:

 * git-flow init and version
-* feature, hotfix and release branches
+* feature, hotfix, and release branches
-* remote feature, hotfix and release branch names
+* remote feature, hotfix, and release branch names

 ## 6. [zsh-completions](https://github.com/zsh-users/zsh-completions)
-This projects aims at gathering/developing new completion scripts that are not available in Zsh yet.
+This project aims at gathering/develop new completion scripts that are not available in Zsh yet.
 Demo:

 ![zsh-completions-demo](https://raw.githubusercontent.com/supercrabtree/k/gh-pages/inside-work-tree.jpg)